vitejs/vite/docs/guide/features.md

 Note that:

 - This is a Vite-only feature and is not a web or ES standard.
-- The glob patterns must be relative and start with `.`.
+- The glob patterns are treated like import specifiers: they must be either relative (start with `./`) or absolute (start with `/`, resolved relative to project root).
+Globbing from dependencies is not supported.
 - The glob matching is done via `fast-glob` - check out its documentation for [supported glob patterns](https://github.com/mrmlnc/fast-glob#pattern-syntax).

 ## Web Assembly